Dirty Sanchez (TV series): Dirty Sanchez: Stage Show

 At the 2004 and 2005 Carling weekend at the Reading and Leeds festivals, the Dirty Sanchez team performed a variety of stunts live onstage at the cabaret tent, including attacking their legs with a meat tenderiser, being dragged across a sandpapered stage on bare buttocks, and smoking a bong filled with their own urine and pubic hair instead of water and marijuana.
 They also appeared at the Leeds leg of the festival in 2006.

 On 1 June 2007, Dirty Sanchez confirmed a full stage show with DJ at Reading Festival 2007.
 They also performed live in the summer of 2007 every Monday at Bar M in Ibiza.

 In 2009, Dirty Sanchez toured Australia with The Dudesons during the Soundwave Festival.

-In 2010 was the final live show that all four of the boys did together.
+All four of the boys did one final show together in 2010.
 However, Lee Dainton and Mathew Pritchard continued doing live shows called Pritchard vs Dainton.
 The last ever Prichard vs Dainton live show was in 2015.

 On 12 December 2019, the boys reunited in Tramshed, Cardiff for the first time in over a decade.
 Instead of doing stunts, the boys showed Dirty Sanchez: The Movie to a live audience followed by a Q&A.